lava18/drive-safe-flask-api/README.md

 **Finally, you will be able to view the predictions in real-time!**

 ## References
-This repo uses a deep learning Keras model trained on [this](https://www.kaggle.com/c/state-farm-distracted-driver-detection/data) Kaggle dataset.
+This repo uses a deep learning model trained on [this](https://www.kaggle.com/c/state-farm-distracted-driver-detection/data) Kaggle dataset.